• Skip to primary navigation

 Jump to Recipe Print Recipe

-Homemade vegan mozzarella cheese is easy to make with a few simple ingredients.
+Homemade vegan mozzarella cheese recipe is easy to make with simple ingredients.
 This vegan cheese for pizza melts and tastes creamy and delicious.

 Vegan pizza with homemade vegan mozzarella cheese, mushrooms, onions, tomatoes, and spinach.